CAD-Booster/SolidDNA/README.md

     1. If you now start SOLIDWORKS, your add-in should start as well.
 Pretty cool, right?
     2. If the add-in does not start, check the list of add-ins to make sure it's enabled.
     3. If you enable the add-in, close the add-ins window and the checkbox gets unchecked again, there was some sort of error and the add-in did not start correctly.
+	4. Your add-in should run in all latest SOLIDWORKS versions.
+If you use APIs that are not available in that SOLIDWORKS version, your code will throw an exception.
+You can avoid this problem by checking the current SOLIDWORKS version first, or by avoiding all recent APIs like I do.
 9. Debug your add-in:
     1. We can also start up SOLIDWORKS from Visual Studio, which lets us debug our add-in and run the code line by line.
 This is crucial for proper software development.
     2. Go into your project folder, then inside the Properties folder.